 This year is the 10th Anniversary of the Panama Jazz Festival (PJF).
 In those 10 years, the PJF has grown into one of the premier Jazz events showcases in Latin America.

 It brings some of the most prominent names in Jazz from Latin America and the entire World.
 However, the Panama Jazz Fest is more than a collection of jazz concerts.
 It also includes music clinics, seminars, and auditions for music scholarships.
 It’s purpose is to use music to help improve the lives of the citizens of Panama.

-For this 10th anniversary I contacted Mr. Jaime Fields who is the International Press Coordinator for the PJF, and asked him a few questions.
-This Q&A will give you a glimpse of how this festival was originated and supported, how it has grown through the years, and the different way in which it supports the community and Panama’s youth.
+For this 10th anniversary I contacted Mr. Jaime Fields who is the International Press Coordinator for the PJF.
+He was kind enough to answer a few questions for LMC.
+This Q&A will give you a glimpse of how this festival was originated and supported.
+Additionally, it will illustrate how it has grown through the years, and the different ways in which it supports the community and Panama’s youth.

 1. LMC: How is the Panama Jazz Festival born?
 Who organizes it?
 How is support for the festival obtained?

 JF (PJF): The Panama Jazz Festival is born from the initiative and love for the art of Panamanian musician Danilo Perez.
 After having done musical workshops and “jamborees” with various national artists, Danilo decides to put in practice his idea to use music to bring culture, discipline, and change in society for the benefit of young Panamanians.
 Since it’s a fact that music requires discipline and requires dedication; Danilo sees the opportunity to reach the youth of the economic marginalized neighborhoods of the capital and other provinces in order to help them not fall into crime and drugs.